aairhann17/8_puzzle_solver_AI_project/README.md

 Training process:

 1. Generate solvable states by scrambling the goal state.
-2. Solve each state with A*.
+2. Solve each state with A* algorithm.
 3. Use A*'s first move as the label.
 4. Train a RandomForest classifier.